 Programs administered by a public school, private school and municipality/ The health, safety and development of children who receive services from programs administered by a public school system, private school, or municipal agency will be ensured by requiring the same background checks and professional development requirements based on health and safety standards.
-Compliance with health and safety requirements will be monitored through on-site inspections of programs administered by public school systems, pri vate schools, and municip oal agencies Family cl hild care. describe the ex xemptions.
+Compliance with health and safety requirements will be monitored through on-site inspections of programs administered by public school systems, private schools, and municipal agencies.